Skip to main content

 {% endfor %}

-In the example above, for each name in the names list a line with a salutation for the name entered will be rendered.
+In the example above, for each name in the names list, a line with a greeting for the entered name will be rendered.

-If the list of names is empty the contents of the block after the else will be rendered.
+If the list of names is empty, the content of the block after the else will be rendered.

 The else block is optional and can be omitted if not needed.